kirujs/kirujs.dev/src/pages/docs/api/file-router/example.vite.config.md

           maxConcurrentRenders: 100,
         },
       },
-      // or, if you're happy with the default settings, you can just use:
+      // or, if you're happy with the above default settings, you can just use:
       ssg: true,
     }),
   ],